cypator/splate-api/source/index.html.md

 support desk.
 </aside>

-<aside class="warning">FutSettDate tag 64 will represent the time of the trade execution and not the settlement time, settlement time will be determined by the PB</aside>
+<aside class="warning">FutSettDate tag 64 will represent the time of the trade execution and not the settlement time, settlement time will be determined by the Prime Broker</aside>

 ## Trade Capture Report